rickaa/rand/rand/content/posts/git-push-deployments-docker-tags.md

         echo "Ref $ref successfully received.
 Doing nothing: only the main branch may be deployed on this server." fi done

-# sudo ufw allow proto tcp from any to any port 80,443

 # NOTE
 # here you can do other operations needed to run your app like setting the appropriate